Andy Burnham decision ‘done and dusted’, insists minister amid Labour anger

 Some of those leaving the meeting were supportive of that message, with one describing the speech as a “tour de force” and claiming the mood was good-humoured, but others remained unconvinced.

-One told the Press Association: “Defeat in Gorton and Denton in February means it’s all over for Keir after May’s elections if they go as expected.
+One told PA: “Defeat in Gorton and Denton in February means it’s all over for Keir after May’s elections if they go as expected.

 “Either No 10 are just clueless at political management – or those around Keir are manoeuvring to get him out of the way and (Wes) Streeting in as soon as possible.”